Getting started#

 You might need to prepare input genomic data before calculating polygenic scores, see How do I prepare my input genomes?

 First, you need to describe the structure of your genomic data in a standardised way.
-To do this, set up a spreadsheet that looks like one of the examples below:
+To do this, set up a spreadsheet that looks like:

 sampleset